-The Company has a management contract with JPMF.
-It has no employees and all of its Directors are non-executive.
-The day to day activities are carried out by third parties.
-There are therefore no disclosures to be made in respect of employees.
-The Company itself has no premises, consumes no electricity, gas or diesel fuel and consequently does not have a measurable carbon footprint.
-As a low energy user under HMRC guidelines it is not required to disclose energy and carbon information.
-The Board notes the JPMAM policy statements in respect of Social, Community and Environmental and Human Rights issues and Greenhouse Gas Emissions and that JPMAM is a signatory to the Carbon Disclosure Project and JPMorgan Chase is a signatory to the Equator Principles on managing social and environmental risk in project finance.
+The Company is managed by JPMF with portfolio management delegated to JPMAM.
+It has no employees and all of its Directors are Non-executive, with the day-today activities being carried out by third parties.
+The Company has no premises, consumes no electricity, gas or diesel fuel and consequently does not have a measurable carbon footprint.
+It therefore qualifies as a low energy user and is exempt from reporting under the Streamlined Energy & Carbon Reporting requirements.
+However, the Company's MSCI Carbon ESG Footprint Calculator table is included in the ESG Report on page 21.

+The Board notes the JPMAM policy statements in respect of Employers, Social, Community and Environmental and Human Rights issues and Greenhouse Gas Emissions and that JPMAM is a signatory to the Carbon Disclosure Project and JPMorgan Chase is a signatory to the Equator Principles on managing social and environmental risk in project finance.
 See www.jpmorganinvestmenttrusts.co.uk/governance for further details.